-Nate, my very experienced cycling friend, A-group leader, and CAT 3 racer rode the Zipp 454 NSW a couple times before racing them.
+Nate, my very experienced cycling friend, A-group leader, and CAT 3 racer rode the Zipp 454 NSW a couple of times before racing them.
 Riding 25-30mph (40-48kph) on the flats in a steady side wind, he noted a “subtle micro-wobble” back toward the wind.
-The 454 NSW offered a different way to deal with crosswinds than other modern wheels he’d tested for our comparative aero wheel review.
+The 454 NSW offered a different way to deal with crosswinds than other modern wheels he’d tested for our comparative aero wheel reviews.

 Was the wobble a concern?
 Not for Nate in those conditions.
 Did it live up to the hype of being a radically different way to handle crosswinds?
 Not really.
 The Zipp 454 NSW and 404 NSW handled the crosswinds differently, but both were fine.